VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/README.md

 # (In)direct Syscalls: A Journey from High to Low

 ## Disclaimer
-The content and all code examples int this repository are for teaching and research purpose only and must not be used in an unethical context!
-The code samples are not new and I make no claim to it.
+The content and all code examples in this repository are for educational and research purposes only and should only be used in an ethical context!
+The code examples are not new and I do not claim that they are.

 - Most of the code comes, as so often, from [**ired.team**](https://www.ired.team/), thank you [**@spotheplanet**](https://twitter.com/spotheplanet) for your brilliant work and sharing it with us all!.

 I would also like to thank all those members of the infosec community who have researched, shaped, and continue to research the topic of syscalls, direct system calls and indirect syscalls.
 Without all of you, this workshop would never have been possible!
 Please forgive me if I have forgotten anyone.